Andrija Majdevac

-Andrija Majdevac (Андрија Мајдевац; born 7 August 1997) is a Serbian professional footballer who plays as a forward.
+Andrija Majdevac (Андрија Мајдевац; born 7 August 1997) is a Serbian professional footballer who plays as a forward for V.League 1 club Dong Nai City.

 Career

-Born in Kruševac, Majdevac passed youth categories of the local club Napredak.
-After a solid performances for youth team, he made his professional debut for Napredak in Serbian SuperLiga home match against Jagodina on 4 April 2015.
-First appearance in 2015–16 season, Majdevac made in a cup match against Moravac Mrštane, played on 28 October 2015.
-Beginning of 2016, media published the information that Genk has expressed interest in him.
+Born in Kruševac, Majdevac progressed through the youth system of local club Napredak, making his professional debut in a Serbian SuperLiga home match against Jagodina on 4 April 2015.
+His first appearance of the 2015–16 season came in a cup match against Moravac Mrštane on 28 October 2015.
+In early 2016, Majdevac was linked to Genk.
 Majdevac continued playing with the first team in the 2015–16 Serbian First League season, but also stayed with youth selection until the end of season.
-For the first half of the 2016–17 season, Majdevac was loaned to the Serbian League East side Temnić.
-At the beginning, he moved to Dinamo Vranje on a loan deal until the end of the 2016–17 Serbian First League season.
-In summer 2017, he returned to Temnić on six-month loan deal.
+In summer 2016, Majdevac was loaned to Serbian League East side Temnić.
+In early 2017, he was loaned to Dinamo Vranje until the end of the 2016–17 Serbian First League season.
+In summer 2017, he rejoined Temnić on a six-month loan.

 On 12 January 2024, Majdevac was loaned by Napredak Kruševac.

+In July 2026, Majdevac moved to Vietnam, signing for newly promoted V.League 1 club Dong Nai City.